GLOBAL MARKETS-Stocks, euro rally on data, Greek hopes

 By Walter Brandimarte

-NEW YORK, Feb 16 World stocks and the euro rallied on Thursday on strong U.S. economic data and indications that euro-zone leaders were on track to approve a crucial bailout for Greece.
+NEW YORK, Feb 16 World stocks and the euro rallied on Thursday on strong U.S. economic data and news that euro zone leaders were on track to approve a crucial bailout for Greece on Monday.

-The development eased fears of a chaotic Greek default, driving prices of safe-haven 30-year U.S. Treasuries bonds down more than 1 point.
+The news eased fears of a chaotic Greek default, driving prices of safe-haven 30-year U.S. Treasuries bonds down more than 1 point.

-U.S. stocks traded higher on data showing U.S. jobless benefits claims unexpectedly fell to a near four-year low last week and U.S. housing starts for January rose more than expected.
+U.S. stocks were trading higher on reports that showed U.S. jobless benefits claims unexpectedly fell to a near four-year low last week and U.S. housing starts for January rose more than expected.

 "We're getting this incredible flow of good data.
 It's hard not to want to step into the market," said Jim Paulsen, chief investment officer at Wells Capital Management in Minneapolis.

-"People are increasingly of the opinion that although Europe will continue to have flare-ups, it's not likely to become a calamity for the world economy," he said.
+"People are increasingly of the opinion that although Europe will continue to have flare-ups, it's not likely to become a calamity for the world economy,' he added.

 Feb 21 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.